 2 credit hours.
-Full participation includes two pre-field trip meetings online and one post-course debrief meeting online.
+Full participation includes one pre-field trip meeting online and one post-course debrief meeting (usually takes place the last night of the trip).

-Students needing 3 credit hours to fulfil degree requirements may choose to enroll in Undergraduate Research for an additional credit hour for completing a research project after the field course with data collected and/or techniques learned from the field course.
-This credit hour should be during the Summer B or Fall semester following the field course.
+Students needing 3 credit hours to fulfil degree requirements may request to enroll in Undergraduate Research for an additional credit hour for completing a research project with data collected and/or techniques learned from the field course.
+This credit hour should be during the Summer B or C semesters (A ends very soon after the field course and there isn't time to do a project).
 Ask the instructor for more details.